Immerse Yourself in the Field With Our MS in Forensic Psychology Program

 Why Choose Walden?

-Choose from the general program or one of 10 specializations to help you tailor your degree to your personal and professional interests.
+Choose from 10 specializations to tailor your degree to your professional interests, including Self-Designed options.

-Your capstone or in-person field experience takes you beyond television crime drama and into the true workings of the criminal justice system.
+Your capstone or in-person field experience takes you into the true workings of the criminal justice system.

 Minimum Degree Requirements